Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

+---
+page_type: sample
+languages:
+  - csharp
+  - javascript
+  - typescript
+  - python
+  - java
+products:
+  - node.js
+  - dotnet
+  - aspnet
+  - aspnet-core
+  - dotnet-core
+  - ms-graph
+  - azure-app-service
+  - azure-storage
+  - azure-active-directory
+  - azure-active-directory-b2c
+name: A React single-page application using MSAL React to authorize users for calling a protected web API on Azure AD B2C
+urlFragment: ms-identity-javascript-react-tutorial
+description: "This sample demonstrates a React SPA calling a Node.js web API that is secured using Azure AD B2C"
+azureDeploy: <ENTER_FULLY_QUALIFIED_URL_TO_AN_AZURE_RESOURCE_MANAGER>
+extendedZipContent: <FILES_OR_FOLDERS_WITH_TWO_ABSOLUTE_PATHS_TO_INCLUDE_WITH_ZIP:PATH(NAME_IN_THE_REPO), TARGET(NAME_IN_THE_ZIP)>
+extensions: <ENTER_CONTENT_THAT_OTHER_TEAMS_CAN_USE_TO_IDENTIFY_SAMPLES>
+---
-# A React single-page application using MSAL React to authorize users for calling a protected web API on Azure Active Directory
+# A React single-page application using MSAL React to authorize users for calling a protected web API on Azure AD B2C

  1. [Overview](#overview)
  1. [Scenario](#scenario)